Near Huntsville in Logan County, Ohio — The American Midwest (Great Lakes)

 Erected by Logan County Historical Society.

 Location.
 Marker is missing.
 It was located near 40° 26.273′ N, 83° 47.61′ W. Marker was near Huntsville, Ohio, in Logan County.
 Marker was at the intersection of Ohio Route 274 and County Route 39 on State Route 274.
-Touch for map.
-According to the Logan County Historical Society's booklet on their historical markers the society placed this marker on the east edge of Huntsville at the junction of roads 39 and 274.
+According to the Logan County Historical Society's booklet on their historical markers the society placed this marker on the east edge of Huntsville Touch for map.
 Marker was in this post office area: Huntsville OH 43324, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this location, measured as Huntsville, Ohio Veterans Memorial (approx. 0.8 miles away); Solomon Town (approx. 2.4 miles away); Hull's Army in 1812 (approx. 2.8 miles away); Ohio State Eagles Recreation Park (approx. 3 miles away); Manary House (approx. 3 miles away); Bickham Bridge - 1877 (approx. 3˝ miles away); Geneva College (approx. 3.9 miles away); Quaker Meeting Place / Site of First Church and School in Rushcreek Township (approx. 4˝ miles away).
+At least 8 other markers are within 5 miles of this location, measured as the crow flies.
+Huntsville, Ohio Veterans Memorial (approx. 0.8 miles away); Solomon Town (approx. 2.4 miles away); Hull's Army in 1812 (approx. 2.8 miles away); Ohio State Eagles Recreation Park (approx. 3 miles away); Manary House (approx. 3 miles away); Bickham Bridge - 1877 (approx. 3½ miles away); Geneva College (approx. 3.9 miles away); Quaker Meeting Place / Site of First Church and School in Rushcreek Township (approx. 4½ miles away).
 Touch for a list and map of all markers in Huntsville.

 1. Cherokee marker